Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 == Changelog ==

 = WIP +
-- Unique name for log file implemented to prevent direct access.
+- Unique names for debug log file name.

 = 4.6.9 =
 - Shopping Cart block inserter related: fixed a rendering issue when both a shortcode and a block inserter is used with the smart checkout option.